 What is PLC Automation?

 All sort of automation carried out using a PLC are generally known as PLC automation.
+A PLC (Programmable Logic Controllers) is a modern PC used to screen inputs, and relying on their state make decisions dependent on its program or logic, to control (turn on/off) its outputs to automate a machine or a process.
 A PLC can be compared to the central processing unit (CPU) of a computer which processes numerous signals reliably.
-Apart from the PLC, there are numerous other components in a PLC automation.
-These include various sensors, mechanical, electrical and pneumatical control devices etc.
+Apart from the PLC, there are numerous other components in PLC automation.
+These include various sensors, mechanical, electrical and pneumatical control devices, etc.

-There are reputed PLC manufacturers such as ABB, SIEMENS, Allen Bradley, Beckhoff, Kinco, Omron, Rockwell automation etc. The fundamental principle of all of these manufacturers are same but varies in various functionalities provided in each model, their programming language etc.
+There are reputed PLC manufacturers such as ABB, SIEMENS, Allen Bradley, Beckhoff, Kinco, Omron, Rockwell automation etc. The fundamental principle of all of these manufacturers are the same but varies in various functionalities provided in each model, their programming language, etc.

 Basic parameters to decide PLC for automation